WalletWasabi/WasabiDoc/docs/glossary/Glossary-GeneralBitcoin.md

 :::details
 ### Consensus

-When several nodes, usually most nodes on the network, all have the same blocks in their locally-validated best block chain.
+When several nodes, usually most nodes on the network, all have the same blocks in their locally-validated best blockchain.
 :::

 :::details